 CA Franchise Tax Board Offer in Compromise Overview

-The FTB has a formal Offer in Compromise (OIC) program in which they will settle delinquent taxes owed for less than what is owed “when the amount offered represents the most we can expect to collect within a reasonable period of time.”
-An Offer in Compromise merely is the taxpayer asking the state to accept a lesser payment in full settlement of their delinquent tax liability.
+The CA FTB has an Offer in Compromise (OIC) program in which they will settle delinquent taxes for less than what is owed.
+According to the FTB, “the amount offered [must] represent the most we can expect to collect within a reasonable period of time.”
+An Offer in Compromise merely involves the taxpayer asking the state to accept a lesser payment in full settlement of their delinquent tax liability.
 The tax settlement will include the delinquent tax due, as well as, penalties, interest, and any collection fees that have accrued.

 This article discusses below more details such as information as to the general eligibility requirements, submission requirements, and a list of financial documents required.